UCF/Query-Terms-by-Post-Type/README.txt

 * gulp-cli

 = Instructions =
-1. Clone the Term-Query-by-Post-Type repo into your local development environment, within your WordPress installation's `plugins/` directory: `git clone https://github.com/UCF/Term-Query-by-Post-Type.git`
+1. Clone the Query-Terms-by-Post-Type repo into your local development environment, within your WordPress installation's `plugins/` directory: `git clone https://github.com/UCF/Query-Terms-by-Post-Type.git`
-2. `cd` into the new Term-Query-by-Post-Type directory, and run `npm install` to install required packages for development into `node_modules/` within the repo
+2. `cd` into the new Query-Terms-by-Post-Type directory, and run `npm install` to install required packages for development into `node_modules/` within the repo
 3. Optional: If you'd like to enable [BrowserSync](https://browsersync.io) for local development, or make other changes to this project's default gulp configuration, copy `gulp-config.template.json`, make any desired changes, and save as `gulp-config.json`.

     To enable BrowserSync, set `sync` to `true` and assign `syncTarget` the base URL of a site on your local WordPress instance that will use this plugin, such as `http://localhost/wordpress/my-site/`.
 Your `syncTarget` value will vary depending on your local host setup.